magentabusiness/magentabusiness.github.io/docs/trendz/save-calculated-to-thingsboard.md

 ### Storing Calculations as Telemetry

-When these settings are saved, your calculations are recorded in ThingsBoard as telemetry with a key name prefixed by \_ECD_, and the status of the calculation is set to “enabled”
+When these settings are saved, your calculations are recorded in IoT Hub as telemetry with a key name prefixed by \_ECD_, and the status of the calculation is set to “enabled”

 The data generated appears in the construction of view fields in the list of business entities under the name assigned to the calculation at the time of creation and, if activated, will be updated according to the specified frequency when creating the task.
 The created calculation will appear in the view fields under the name given to the calculation during its creation.